 Chapter Five: Three Sisters

-My eldest sister a.k.a Melanie-Mouse, only three years older than me, was always taking care of me.
-In high school, if there was a Jillian spotting between classes, she and her popular gang of friends would rush over to me to embrace me with bear hugs and delicately run their fingers over my cheeks to see if Melanie was right about how soft they were.
+While we were in high school Melanie loved to show off her baby sister.
+In between classes I’d suddenly find myself barraged by a gang of Seniors, embracing me with bear hugs and delicately running their fingers over my cheeks to check out the peach-skin softness that Melanie spoke of.
 She ruined me that Melanie-Mouse, making me feel so adored.
 One can’t possibly live up to that reputation all their lives…. but one can certainly try.

-Like the most playful of kittens, we three sisters couldn’t stay away from each other, pawing at each other one second and scratching and pulling each other’s hair out the next.
+Like the most playful of kittens, we three sisters couldn’t stay away from each other, pawing at each other one second, and tearing each other’s hair out the next.
 We became proficient in holding our hair from the top when facing the anger of each other so it didn’t hurt so much and we tumbled through life intertwined with one another, always playing, always wrestling.
-We were not of the computer/cell phone generation and so everything we did, we did to its fullest.
+We were not of the computer/cell phone generation and so were present and everything we did, we did to its fullest.

 But life wasn’t always charming.
-Being the third child, I was placed in the worst and coldest room in the house that was situated above the garage.
-A dark back staircase led to the kitchen.
-My only comfort was that I could hear my mother cleaning the dishes as I fell asleep, which led me to yell out a litany of things she had to do in order for me to actually drift off, “don’t go in the den (too far away from me), don’t turn the lights off, kiss me good-night again before you are finished” …. the list got longer as I grew into a toddler … and shorter as my high school boyfriends began to climb onto our roof and sneak into my window.
+Being the third child, I was placed in the worst and coldest room in the house that was situated above the garage with a dark back staircase that led to the kitchen.
+My only comfort was to hear my mother cleaning the dishes as I fell asleep, which led me to yell out a litany of actions she had to do in order for me to actually drift off, “don’t go in the den (too far away from me), don’t turn the lights off, kiss me good-night again before you are finished” …. the list got longer as I grew into a toddler … and shorter as my high school boyfriends began to climb onto our roof and sneak into my window.

-It was scary back there in my little room but to get to my parents room I had to choose either to traipse through Melanie’s bedroom that connected me to the other side of the house, or travel down that dark back stairway with a Narnia-like closet at the top (all of our closets were Narnia-Like, some felt more villainous than others).
+It was scary back there in my little room.
+To get to my parents room I had to choose either to traipse through Melanie’s bedroom that connected me to the other side of the house, or travel down that dark back stairway with a Narnia-like closet at the top (all of our closets were Narnia-Like, some felt more villainous than others).

 Depending on Melanie’s mood, who became a teen-ager way too early, that hallway door was not always open to me, and so I often lay in bed staring at the darkest closet of all, my own.
-With an imagination as vast as those fields I longed to run through, that closet brought on recurring nightmares of its door slamming open and dragging me violently in to an evil vortex, tossing me about in the darkness asking me “how ya like that? and that?”
-A dream that lasted well into my adult years and that only stopped when the house, and the hill it stood on, was leveled by new owners who built a contemporary monstrosity.
+With a vast imagination, that closet brought on recurring nightmares of the door slamming open and dragging me violently into an evil vortex, tossing me about in the darkness.
+The nightmare lasted well into my adult years and only terminated when the house, and the hill it stood on, was leveled by new owners who built a contemporary monstrosity.

-On those dark days when Melanie’s door would close me out to the safe part of the house, I’d summon up the courage to knock.
-She’d trepidatiously open the door to find me in my footsie pajamas, thumb in mouth, curly hair wildly spilling out in all directions, demanding passage, a Swiss Army Knife in my hand as my sword.
-Assessing the benign situation, she’d laugh at me and slam the door in my cute little cherubic face and there I’d be left standing alone in the darkness.
+On those dark days when Melanie had the door closed, I’d summon up the courage to knock.
+Trepidatiously she’d open the door to find me in my footsie pajamas, thumb in mouth, curly hair wildly spilling out in all directions, demanding passage, a Swiss Army Knife in my hand as my sword.
+Assessing the benign situation, she’d laugh at me and slam the door on my cute little cherubic face.
+There I’d be left standing alone in the darkness.
 Just me and the sharp-toothed beasts that waited to pounce on me inside the stairway closet, just a hairs-breadth away.